 "How should Devon meet the big challenges of climate change?"

-How will the Devon Climate Assembly work?
+How did the Devon Climate Assembly work?

 What impact will the Devon Climate Assembly have?